Marvelousahaiwe/Flutter-Movie-App/README.md

 # Movie App

-Movie app made in Flutter with clean architecture using BLoC, Hive and the movie db API.
+A Flutter movie app built with clean architecture using BLoC, Hive, and The Movie DB API.
+It displays the latest movies and TV shows with detailed information, including reviews, runtime, and ratings.

 ## Features